erkandem/swagccg-m2m/README.md

 Immediately testing new resources is important if resources are going to be co-dependent.
 While the tools at SwaggerHub are mind blowing they may represent an overkill for *not yet production* code.
-Typing a single query can be done in any browser or with tools like curl.
+Typing a single query can be done in any browser or with tools like ``curl``.
-This tool aims to place itself between those two categories.
+This tool aims to place itself between those two extreme categories.

-On top of that, I would expect a programming language to be able to create its own tools.
-While Java is  a mature and well established language, it might not be within the proficiency portfolio of each and everyone.

 ## Installation